AMPTE-UKS: Mission

-The AMPTE-UKS is one of the three components of the international space mission AMPTE, which also included AMPTE-CCE (Charge Compositio9n Explorer), designed by NASA, and AMPTE-IRM (Ion Release Module), provided by the Germany.
+The AMPTE-UKS is one of the three components of the international space mission AMPTE, which also included AMPTE-CCE (Charge Compositio9n Explorer), designed by NASA, and AMPTE-IRM (Ion Release Module), provided by Germany.

 Spacecraft

 The program consisted of three spacecraft: the AMPTE-CCE, which measured, in the magnetosphere, the ions released by the AMPTE-IRM; the AMPTE-IRM, which provided multiple ion releases in the solar wind, the magnetosheath, and the magnetotail, with in situ diagnostics of each; and the AMPTE-UKS.
 The AMPTE-UKS was one spacecraft of the AMPTE program (along with AMPTE-CCE and AMPTE-IRM) and served as a subsatellite of the AMPTE-IRM spacecraft.
 Its purpose was to help distinguish between spatial structure and temporal changes in the plasma phenomena initiated by ion releases from the AMPTE-IRM and in the natural magnetospheric environment.
 Measured quantitie were similar to those of the AMPTE-IRM and include magnetic fields, positive ions, electrons, plasma waves, and modulations in ions and electrons.
 The spacecraft was spin-stabilized at 12 rpm and employed S-band communications.
 It carried a cold gas propulsion system and a very high frequency (VHF) radar system for station keeping with the AMPTE-IRM normally at a distance of a few hundred kilometers.